MKern311/HHN-SMM/README.md

-# Lecture Repo
+# SMM Lecture Repo
-Repo for different lectures in my courses
+Repo for SMM lecture at HHN